B1773rm4n/Foxhole_RDTF_Calendar/bot/README.md

 The bot is designed to:
 - Verify Discord users have the required role in the specified server
 - Provide role checking services to the backend authentication system
+- Listen for messages in #bot-testing channel and respond with "hello"
 - Can be run as a standalone service for testing and verification

 ## Setup